VladRDV/myWebsiteSource/src/data_storage/blogposts/Lessons_From_Startup_Part1.md

 Resting from time to time, finding time for friends and family is the best idea you can get.

 ### Part I - Summary
-* don't sacrifice quality for development speed, it is not worth it
+* avoid sacrificing quality for development speed
 * learn to negotiate and communicate
 * be disciplined as an individual developer and as a part of a development team
 * don't burn out